 By the time registration closed, there had been 93,016 entries (inc. 32,118 re-entries), comfortably setting a new record.
 That put $18,602,300 in the prize pool, which was also a new high mark, and initially allocated $1,509, 390.01 for the eventual champion.

 By the time only four players were left, they decided to chop it up and leave $50,000 to play for.
-Brazil’s Alex “AAAArthur” Brito, who had the most chips when they did the deal, went on to win it and banked $1,192,802 — the biggest prize ever awarded in the Sunday Million.
+Brazil’s Alex “AAAArthur” Brito, who had the most chips when they did the deal, went on to win it and banked $1,192,802 — at the time, the biggest prize ever awarded in the Sunday Million.

 October 11, 2020 – Still gambling after all these years

 The player known on PokerStars as “Gambler4444” was one of the first Germans to make the move over to Austria to play online poker, which we heard all about when we interviewed him in 2015.
 By then, he was already a Sunday Million champ, a SCOOP winner and had just picked up a Super Tuesday title.
 More than eight years after his first SM win, which came in July 2012, Gambler4444 won a second, in October 2020.
 It represents the longest time between wins of all double champions, and shows a player of rare consistency and durability.

 The 15th Anniversary Sunday Million tournament came at a very good time, particularly for Kade, who managed to compose her thoughts and play the best poker of her life.
 She needed to.
 The field was a Sunday Million record of 69,876 entries (including 21,111 re-entries) and there was a prize pool of $13,975,200.